kamranahmedse/developer-roadmap/src/data/guides/frontend-developer-skills.md

 ![html css and javascript layers](https://assets.roadmap.sh/guest/html-css-javascript-layers-7agjb.png)

-HTML, CSS, and JavaScript are the foundational technologies for front end development.
+HTML, CSS, and JavaScript are the foundational [programming languages for front end development](https://roadmap.sh/frontend/languages).
 Mind you, they’re not the only skills that matter, but they’re definitely the three skills you should focus on first.

 ### HTML (HyperText Markup Language):